The Sun Comes Out World Tour

-The setlist of the tour was composed of songs taken primarily from Shakira's ninth studio album Sale el Sol; the rest were from her previous studio albums.
-The stage was shaped like the letter "T" to enable a maximum number of viewers to see Shakira easily.
-A large screen was set behind the stage, on which various visuals were displayed.
-For the performances, Shakira mainly wore a mesh gold crop top coupled with skin-tight leather pants.
-Other attires Shakira wore during the concert shows included a hooded pink gown, a flamenco-skirt, and a feathery blue dress.
+The setlist of the tour was composed of songs chosen, primarily, from Shakira's ninth studio album, Sale el Sol; the rest were from her various studio albums.
+The stage was shaped like the letter "T", with a catwalk extending from the stage into the center-floor section of the audience, to enable the best views of Shakira and her band/dancers; several dance and musical numbers were performed utilizing the catwalk as a stage, with spectators in those areas getting up-close views and interactions with Shakira.
+A large screen was set behind the stage, on which various visuals were displayed, as well as high-definition live video, for those seated farther away.

+For the bulk of the shows, Shakira kept clothing simple, mainly wearing a mesh gold crop-top with tight leather pants or jeans, and frequently performing without shoes.
+Other small costume changes Shakira had during the shows included a hooded pink gown, a golden bejeweled 'bellydancing' dress and bikini top (for "Ojos Así"), a flamenco skirt, and a feathery blue dress.

-The concert shows were well received by critics, many of whom praised the charisma Shakira displayed during the performances.
+The shows were very well-received by critics, many of whom praised the charisma and energy which Shakira displayed during the performances.
 Commercially, the tour was a success.
 It ranked at number 40 on Pollstar's 2010 year-end "Top 50 North American Tours" list as it grossed a total of $16.9 million in the continent, with total ticket sales numbering 205,371.
 In 2011, the tour ranked at number 20 on Pollstar's 2011 "Top 25 Worldwide Tours" with a total gross of $53.2 million and ticket sales numbering 629,064.
-It brings a total of $70.1 million gross and 834,435 tickets sold, not including the European 2010 shows.
-A live album of the show held at the Palais Omnisports de Paris-Bercy in Paris, France in June 2011, was released as Shakira: Live from Paris, on 5 December 2011.
+It brought in a total of $70.1 million gross and 834,435 tickets sold.
+A live album of the show (held at the Palais Omnisports de Paris-Bercy in Paris, France in June 2011) was released as Shakira: Live from Paris, on 5 December 2011.